What is a mortgage interest rate?

 For the best chance at the lowest mortgage rate, follow these tips:

 - Improve your credit score – Lenders offer their lowest rates to those with strong credit.
-Some ways to boost your score include paying your bills on time and lowering your credit utilization ratio, the ratio of your credit balance to your credit limit.
+Well ahead of applying for a mortgage, work to boost or maintain your score by paying your bills on time and lowering your credit utilization ratio, the ratio of your credit balance to your credit limit.

 - Build a record of your work history – Lenders generally look favorably on borrowers with at least two years of consistent employment.
 If your work history has significant gaps or you’re self-employed, you might have to provide more paperwork to get approved for the best possible rate.

 - Save more for a down payment – Putting more money down upfront can help you secure a lower rate.
 One way to grow your savings is to automatically set aside a portion of your income into a savings account.
-You can also look into down payment assistance programs, which can help you get the funds you need.
+You can also look into down payment assistance programs.

-- Compare rates – Comparing offers to find the lowest mortgage rate can save you thousands over the course of a 30-year loan.
+- Compare rates – Comparing offers to find the lowest mortgage rate can save you significantly over the course of a 30-year loan, one Freddie Mac study found.

 - Consider a low-credit mortgage – If your credit score isn’t as high as you’d like it to be, consider getting an FHA loan.
 FHA loans can sometimes have a lower interest rate, by about a half a point or more, compared to a conventional loan.